 5. The Milk Bath

-Now that all the ingredients are ready, it’s time to put them all together.
+Now that all the ingredients are ready for your maternity milk bath photoshoot, it’s time to put them all together.
 Fill your tub with warm water — be sure to test the temperature! — plus 1-2 gallons of whole milk.
 Start with a gallon, and slowly add more to reach the desired opacity.

-Experiment with different poses and angles until you get what you like, and rearrange the flowers when needed, as they do drift around quite a bit.
-And of course, relax and have fun!
+Experiment with different poses and angles until you get what you like, and rearrange the flowers when needed, as they drift around quite a bit.
+And, of course, relax and have fun!

-I hope this has been helpful, and we can’t wait to see the lovely images you make!
+I hope these tips for DYI’ing your own maternity milk bath photoshoot has been helpful, and we can’t wait to see the lovely images you make!